‘LIFE’ NEW DRAMA FOR BBC1

-20,000 Days on Earth has been nominated in two categories for the Grierson Trust 2015 British Documentary Awards.
+20,000 Days on Earth has won the Best Arts Documentary category at the Grierson Trust 2015 British Documentary Awards.

 We will be making a new work in the Moog SoundLab at Ace Hotel London, to be experienced live on Monday 17th August in the hotel's live music venue, Miranda.
 In collaboration with Stuart Evers and the Bloomsbury Distillery.